pedyousefi/pedyousefi.github.io/README.md

 * **Deep Learning & Computer Vision:** Vehicle and pedestrian crowd analysis and density estimation
 * **Networks:** 5G network performance and QoE estimation using machine learning

+## Road scene analysis using deep learning and computer vision

+## Estimating Video Streaming QoE in the 5G networks